21 Sep Dead Bugs Exercise Variations – The Best and Most Underutilized Exercise

-Dead bug exercise variations are one of my absolute FAVORITE exercises and if done properly with advanced progressions, they can be a core killer!!
-Learning to activate your deep spinal stabilizers like the transversus abdominis in these positions is imperative before progressing to more dynamic exercises.
-As with all “core stabilization” exercises, you MUST PROGRESS THEM to more functional and upright movements once you learn what it feels like to truly stabilize your spine!
+Dead bug exercise variations are one of our absolute favorite exercises when done properly with advanced progressions, they can be a core killer!!
+Learning to activate your deep spinal stabilizers like the transversus abdominis in these positions is a stepping stone for progressing to more dynamic exercises.
+As with all “core stabilization” exercises, you must progress them to more functional and upright movements once you learn what it feels like to truly stabilize your spine!

 Proper Motor Control Development

 These deep core-stabilizing muscles are important for our spine integrity and health.
 They are responsible for stabilizing each individual vertebra that, when all added together, makes up our spine.
 In order to move our spine for function, we activate our superficial core muscles like our rectus abdominis and erector spinae.
 However, if these superficial core muscles attempt to do all of the work without our deep core muscles also doing their job, then unsynchronized motion and movements can occur, which is not optimal for performance and also could potentially cause pain and discomfort.

 Shown here is an alternating leg dead bug exercise variation.
 Notice how my pelvis/spine stays braced and neutral throughout the leg movements (which increase the lever arm thus making the exercise harder).
 Too often people don’t brace or control this movement properly and thus don’t get any sort of core work from it.
 You need to find your motor control limit on how far you can extend your leg while maintaining an optimal braced position.
 On Mike’s third rep, you can see my pelvis move, hence this is Mike’s limit.
 With practice, you will be able to lower/extend your legs further and further.
 Now find your limit!